n0vendy/tulio/README.md

 # tulio

-**a personal AI assistant with privacy-aware RAG and an adorable desktop companion**
+**a personal AI assistant with privacy-aware RAG and a cute desktop companion**

 tulio is a privacy-conscious AI assistant that indexes your local files and provides intelligent, context-aware responses using Claude-- with a cute animated desktop pet that reacts to your interactions! you can ask it about your files, have it organize your directory, ask it about the weather, etc!